Here’s how to create your personalized Women’s History Month playlist on Pandora

 knitting circle phone-banking session.

-In addition to the new personalized soundtracks, Pandora on Friday will launch a new “Hidden Figures” feature that will interrupt your playlist (in a good way) to introduce you to some of the women working behind the scenes to make the music that you love.
+In addition to the new personalized soundtracks, Pandora on Friday will launch a new “Women Behind the Songs” feature that will interrupt your playlist (in a good way) to introduce you to some of the women working behind the scenes to make the music that you love.
 As hard as it is for women to gain traction in the music industry as the talent, it can be even more difficult for female songwriters, producers, and engineers to find a foothold in the notoriously rocky music industry.

 For instance: Have you heard of WondaGurl, who produces for Jay Z, Drake, and Rihanna?
 Or Marcella Araica—aka Ms Lago—who has mixed tracks for Missy Elliot, Britney Spears, and Mariah Carey?
 Or Trina Shoemaker, who is the secret behind bands like Pearl Jam and Queens of the Stone Age?